 Of the 159 taken into custody, five were processed at the location and released because they were deemed to be sole caregivers to children, according to federal government officials.

 The five individuals were given notices to appear in front of federal authorities.
-According to the Department of Homeland Security, one individual who was detained voluntarily returned to Mexico, an additional 98 posted immigration bonds and 55 were in ICE custody.
+According to the Department of Homeland Security, one individual who was detained voluntarily returned to Mexico, another 98 posted immigration bonds and 55 were in ICE custody.

 Relatives from many of those families ended up seeking help from RAICES, a group that provides low cost legal help to immigrant families, advocates in Paris said.